touhouworldcup/thprac/README.md

 ## This is a branch of 2.2.1.8 which added more features(which might be buggy though), changes are:
 - re-add unlock monitor refresh rate to thprac
-- added a spellcard capture rate monitor for EoSD (copyed from others' project) (use backspace and F8/F9 to show)
+- added a spellcard capture rate monitor for EoSD (copyed from others' project) (use backspace and F8/F9 or F12 to show)
+- game time counter for EoSD
 - added a window resize option when open game (in settings - Game adjustments)
 - fix bugs for using local data directory
 - add a reaction test in Tools tabbar